biothings/rare_source/README.md

-# rare_source
+# Data Plugin for RARe-SOURCE

-API Plugin for RARe-SOURCE
+This repo is a data plugin for [RARe-SOURCE](https://raresource.nih.gov/).